VeritasAnalytica/AutonomousTrading/README.md

-# Stoic Pumpfun Trading Agent
+# Trading Agent

 ## Description
-The **Stoic Pumpfun Trading Agent** is an automated trading bot designed for autonomous trading on Solana-based tokens.
+The **Trading Agent** is an automated trading bot designed for autonomous trading on Solana-based tokens.
 It evaluates token data, filters opportunities based on predefined trading criteria, and uses AI for final trade decisions.
 The bot executes trades and posts real-time updates on Twitter, sharing details about purchases and sales, including profit margins.

-This project integrates with APIs like **BirdEye** and **Helius** to gather live token rates and utilizes **Eliza** for AI-driven trade decision-making.
+This project is built on **Eliza** where it integrates with APIs like **BirdEye** and **Helius** to gather live token rates and utilizes **OpenAI** for AI-driven trade decision-making.

 ---